Templareaid/Templareaid.github.io/_posts/2018-2-2-week1blog.md

 * What happened in the previous time tabled meeting
 * what happened in the previous group meeting
 * Write about what I personally did this week
-* Lastly discuss any outlying topics
+* Any outlying topics
+* Time spent on project

 ### Tutorial Meeting
 In regards to the Group Project, I missed the first Tutorial meeting as I was away at FOSDEM Friday - Tuesday.
 Due to this I was assigned the role of QA Testing along with Jack and Taylor but this is only for the given week.
 As I have not been to the meeting I don't have much more to write about this first week.
 I will cover the project more indepth in the next post when I have a permanent role in the group.